-She writes that was diagnosed while in university, and was asked to leave school after having two hospitalizations in a year.
-She was offered the non-choice of leaving voluntarily or having an involuntary medical level recorded permanently on her file.
+After having two hospitalizations within the space of a year, Stanford asked her to leave, offering her the non-choice of withdrawing voluntarily or having an involuntary medical level recorded permanently on her file.
 I suspect that kind of thing happens more than people realize.
-I’ve heard of multiple instances of students getting evicted from residence because of suicide attempts.
+I’ve heard of multiple instances of the same kind of thing happening after student suicide attempts.

 “Rarely did I experience such a radical and visceral imbalance of power as I did as a psychiatric inpatient amid clinicians who knew me only as illness in human form.”